 Alex Harris, founder of Duke’s Center for Documentary Photography and co-founder of the Center for Documentary Studies, introduced Hart Leadership Program students to the uses of documentary work to bring attention to social issues, and effect change in diverse communities.
 With Kirk Felsman, a senior research scholar at the time, Harris augmented the Hart Fellows Program by adding a documentary component to the Hart Fellows’ work, as well as an increased emphasis on issues affecting adolescents and vulnerable children.

 Documentary work, including the art of writing personal narrative essays about what Fellows are observing, continues to be a hallmark of the Hart Fellows Program even as the design of the program has become more structured around community-based research projects.
-Author David Guy, the HLP writing coach, provides training and ongoing feedback to Fellows, as well as to students in the Service Opportunities in Leadership (SOL) program.
+Author David Guy, the HLP writing coach, provided training and ongoing feedback to Fellows, as well as to students in the Service Opportunities in Leadership (SOL) program.
 The process of critical reflection helps students make sense of their experiences, and also to understand their own character and orienting principles, what we call their “compass of values.”

 Lecturer Alma Blount joined the Hart Leadership Program in 1994 and in addition to teaching courses about civic engagement and political participation, helped refine what was then called Summer Opportunities in Leadership.
 Originally a sister program to the Refugee Action Project, SOL tailored to the needs of students interested in domestic issues.
 From the start, SOL was a student-driven initiative that addressed students’ desire to combine academic coursework with meaningful, “real world” internships.
 SOL evolved to be a yearlong leadership development program consisting of an introductory spring course, a summer internship, and a fall capstone seminar.
 As with Hart Fellows, critical reflection exercises are a central requirement of SOL students.